Dominic Miskolc: Family relationship with the Árpáds

-A royal charter with questionable credence, issued in 1194 in the name of Béla III holds the memory of his supposed kinship with the ruling royal house Árpád dynasty: within its text Dominic Miskolc appears as the king’s cognatus, which noun is used for the description of a relative by blood especially on the mother's side or marriage.
-In contemporary Hungarian records, this term used mostly for the latter case.
+A royal charter with questionable credence, issued in 1194 in the name of Béla III, holds the memory of his supposed kinship with the ruling royal house Árpád dynasty: within its text Dominic Miskolc appears as the king’s cognatus, which noun is used for the description of a relative by blood especially on the mother's side or marriage.
+In contemporary Hungarian records, this term is used mostly for the latter case.
 Historian Imre Szentpétery classified the document as non-authentic, which was compiled sometime after 1224.
 Another three documents, issued by Andrew II and Duke Béla, also referred to Dominic's son, Bors as the relative of the royal house.
 If the 1194 charter is a forgery indeed, it is possible, the fabricator thought if Bors related to Andrew II, this also applies to his father.

-19th-century historian Mór Wertner argued Dominic Miskolc related to the Árpád dynasty by marriage and was a brother-in-law of the Hungarian monarch.
-Bálint Kis considered the baron and Béla III were distant cousins as they had common ancestors, presumably 11th-century rulers Béla I or Géza I. Szabolcs Vajay argued ispán Bors, who was elected anti-king against Stephen II in 1128 or 1129 was a relative of the monarch by maternal side and was also a direct ancestor of Dominic and his kindred.
+The 19th-century historian Mór Wertner argued that Dominic Miskolc was related to the Árpád dynasty by marriage and was a brother-in-law of the Hungarian monarch.
+Bálint Kis argued that the baron and Béla III were distant cousins as they had common ancestors, presumably 11th-century rulers Béla I or Géza I. Szabolcs Vajay argued ispán Bors, who was elected anti-king against Stephen II in 1128 or 1129 was a relative of the monarch by maternal side and was also a direct ancestor of Dominic and his kindred.
 Historian Tamás Kádár argued the using of bit nonsensical word "cognatus" in the aforementioned documents excludes the close blood (cousins) and marriage (brothers-in-law) family relationship between Béla III and Dominic Miskolc.
 Kádár considered that Dominic would have married princess Alice of Antioch, the sister of Queen Agnes and, therefore, the sister-in-law of Béla III.
 According to the Chronica regia Coloniensis, in Kádár's interpretation, Alice lived in Hungary at least since the 1180s, before marrying to Azzo VI of Este in 1204.